 And our essential nature is not altered in the least when we behave negatively because we have become alienated from the truth of who we are.
 It just means we act blindly, from untruth, and mold our life in a negative way.
 But our very nature remains unchanged.
 We always have the potential for purifying our psyche and living our life in alignment with our God-shaped center.

 This feeling of alienation results from our lack of awareness of what’s going on the inside, in our inner reality.
 But we can learn to tune into ourselves and these more sensitive, deep inner layers.
 We do this by making a deliberate and yet relaxed effort to feel into what’s behind our difficulties in life.
 What’s the inner cause for our outer problems?

 Whatever we are experiencing, we are somehow producing.

 It’s not just that we have errors and misconceptions, and destructive behavior patterns and feelings.
 For indeed, those things do exist and will lead to unpleasant experiences.
 But that’s not really the worst of it.
-The really bad thing is that we don’t yet know that while we may want something on one level, if we don’t have it, then on another level of our being we are denying it.
-We are split.
+The really bad thing is something we may not yet understand: That when we want something on one level, but we don’t have it, then on another level of our being we are denying it.
+Because we are split.

-When we don’t realize that we are somehow denying what we’re consciously wishing for, we create great pain for ourselves.
+When we don’t realize that we are somehow denying ourselves what we’re also consciously wishing for, we create great pain for ourselves.
 For we are pulling ourselves in opposite directions.
-So then if we happen to close in on what we want, we unconsciously shrink away from it in terror.
+Then if we happen to close in on what we want, we unconsciously shrink away from it in terror.
 This makes us feel very frustrated.
 The results are both confusing and frightening, and this makes us feel hopeless about life.

 Tension works against the smooth movement of being in the flow.